w3f/polkadot-wiki/docs/learn/learn-inflation.md

 <p style={{textAlign:"center"}}>Source: <a href="https://research.web3.foundation/Polkadot/overview/token-economics">Research - Web3 Foundation</a></p>

 - **x-axis**: Proportion of {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} staked
-- **y-axis**: Inflation, annualized percentage
+- **y-axis**: Annualized percentage (inflation and staking rewards, see below)
-- **Blue line**: Annual inflation rate of NPoS, i.e. total amount of tokens minted to pay validators and nominators.
+- **Blue line**: Annual inflation rate diverted to NPoS, i.e. total amount of tokens minted to pay validators and nominators.
+For instance, 0.1 corresponds to 10% of token inflation diverted to stakers.
+Since annual token inflation is 10%, this means that all inflation is used to pay validators and nominators, and 0% of token inflation is diverted to the treasury.
 - **Green line**: Annual rewards rate for stakers.
 For instance, 0.2 corresponds to 20% of annual returns on the staked tokens.
 You can determine the current annual staking rewards rate by looking at the top bar of the staking overview on
   [the Polkadot Staking Dashboard](https://staking.polkadot.network/#/overview).

-Assuming that the ideal staking rate is 50%, all of the inflation would go to the validators and nominators if 50% of all {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} are staked.
-Any deviation from the 50% - positive or negative - sends the proportional remainder to the treasury.
+Assuming that the ideal staking rate is 60%, all of the inflation would go to the validators and nominators if 60% of all {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} are staked.
+Any deviation from the 60% - positive or negative - sends the proportional remainder to the treasury.
 Deviation from the ideal staking rate are referred to as _staking inefficiencies_.
-Thus, the treasury does not currently receive a substantial inflow of funds at the ideal staking rate.
+Thus, the treasury does not receive inflow of funds from inflation when the system staking rate equals the ideal staking rate.
 See [this page](./learn-polkadot-opengov-treasury.md) for more information about treasury inflow sources.

 For those who are interested in knowing more about the design of the inflation model for the network, please see [here](https://research.web3.foundation/Polkadot/overview/token-economics).